Black History Month 2024: The Role Of African Americans In History

 There are resources available on both local and federal levels for people of color who are looking for mental health support.
 Taking advantage of these resources may help you find treatment for mental health symptoms, life stressors, relationship conflicts, or identity-based struggles.
 The following are a few organizations and resources you can look to:

-• Inez Beverly Prosser, Ph.D.: the first Black woman to earn a doctorate in psychology
+• Inez Beverly Prosser, Ph.D.: The first Black woman to earn a doctorate in psychology.

-• Mamie Phipps Clark, Ph.D.: the first Black woman to earn a doctorate in psychology from Columbia University
+• Mamie Phipps Clark, Ph.D.: The first Black woman to earn a doctorate in psychology from Columbia University.

-• Bebe Moore Campbell: author, teacher, and activist who founded Minority Mental Health Month
+• Bebe Moore Campbell: Author, teacher, and activist who founded Minority Mental Health Month.

-• Beverly Greene, Ph.D.: a pioneer in intersectional psychology who has led studies on how racism can shape other aspects of an individual’s identity—for example, the intersection between sexuality and race and how it may impact mental healthcare.
+• Beverly Greene, Ph.D.: A pioneer in intersectional psychology who has led studies on how racism can shape other aspects of an individual’s identity — for example, the intersection between sexuality and race and how it may impact mental healthcare.

 How allies can offer support

-Those who do not identify as part of the Black community but as allies of this community might observe Black History Month and learn more about the worthy historical background of this group through some of the following methods.
+Those who do not identify as part of the Black community but as allies of this community might observe Black History Month and learn more about the historical background of this group through some of the following methods.

 Learn more about allyship